History of Tennessee: 21st century

-In 2002, Phil Bredesen became the 48th governor, and Tennessee amended the state constitution to allow for the establishment of a lottery.
-In 2006, Tennessee saw the only freshman Republican, Bob Corker, elected to the United States Senate in the midst of the 2006 midterm elections and the Constitution was amended to reject same-sex marriage.
+In 2002, Democrat Phil Bredesen became the 48th governor, and Tennessee amended the state constitution to allow for the establishment of a lottery; voters approved the lottery amendment in a statewide referendum that repealed the constitutional ban and authorized lottery proceeds to fund college scholarships and education programs.
+In 2006, Tennessee saw the only freshman Republican, Bob Corker, elected to the United States Senate in the midst of the 2006 midterm elections, defeating Democratic U.S. Rep. Harold Ford Jr. in a high-profile contest.
+That year, the Constitution was also amended to reject same-sex marriage through the Tennessee Marriage Protection Amendment, which passed with overwhelming voter support; the ban remained in force until it was struck down by the U.S. Supreme Court in 2015.
 In January 2007, Ron Ramsey became the first Republican to become Speaker of the State Senate since Reconstruction.

 In 2010, during the historic 2010 midterm elections, Bill Haslam succeeded Bredesen, who was term-limited, to become the 49th Governor of Tennessee.
+Haslam's election, combined with Republican majorities in both chambers of the Tennessee General Assembly, gave the Republican Party a government trifecta in Tennessee for the first time since the Reconstruction era in 1869.

 In April and May 2010, flooding in Middle Tennessee devastated Nashville and other parts of Middle Tennessee.
 In April 2011, parts of East Tennessee, including Hamilton and Bradley counties, were devastated by the 2011 Super Outbreak, the largest and costliest tornado outbreak in history.

+In 2014, Tennessee voters approved Amendment 1, a legislatively referred constitutional amendment stating that "nothing in this Constitution secures or protects a right to abortion or requires the funding of an abortion," giving the state legislature broader authority to regulate abortion policy; the measure passed by approximately 53% of the vote.

+In 2018, Republican Marsha Blackburn was elected to the U.S. Senate, becoming the first woman to represent Tennessee in the U.S. Senate when she defeated former Governor Phil Bredesen in a closely watched race; she succeeded Bob Corker.
+Bill Lee was elected governor to succeed Bill Haslam.

+In 2020, Republican Bill Hagerty was elected to succeed outgoing senator and former governor Lamar Alexander.

+Tennessee also faced significant challenges in the 2020s, including the COVID-19 pandemic, which reached the state in early March 2020 and led to widespread public-health responses and economic impacts across Tennessee communities.
+Additionally, the state experienced the deadly March 3, 2020 Nashville tornado, an EF3 twister that caused extensive damage and loss of life in Middle Tennessee amid the broader severe weather season.